publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptD/m__us_usc_t26_s45P.md

     (a) __General rule__

-        For purposes of section 38, in the case of an eligible small business employer, the differential wage payment credit for any taxable year is an amount equal to 20 percent of the sum of the eligible differential wage payments for each of the qualified employees of the taxpayer during such taxable year.
+        For purposes of section 38, the differential wage payment credit for any taxable year is an amount equal to 20 percent of the sum of the eligible differential wage payments for each of the qualified employees of the taxpayer during such taxable year.

     (b) __Definitions__